shishkina/react-lifting-state/README.md

 - Move `featureQuote` into `App.js`
 - Set a property `featured` in the state of `App.js` that has the featured quote's ID
 - Pass down `featured` and `featureQuote` through the `QuoteList` component to each `Quote` component
-- Adjust `onClick={this.setFeature}` so that it accepts an argument of the quote's ID
+- Adjust `onClick={this.featureQuote}` so that it accepts an argument of the quote's ID

-We'll walk through this together, and there's a completed version in `quotes-liftingstate-final`.
+We'll walk through this together, and there's a completed version in `quotes-liftingstate-end`.

 ### Step 1: Altering the `Quote` component.